 - a.
-Period covered: The accompanying interim consolidated financial statements of Corporación Nacional del Cobre de Chile include the following statements: - Interim Consolidated Statement of Financial Position as of March 31, 2023 (unaudited) and Consolidated Statement of Financial Position as of December 31, 2022. - Interim Consolidated Statement of Income (unaudited) for the three-month period ended March 31,2023 and 2022. - Interim Consolidated Statements of Comprehensive Income (unaudited) for the three-month periods ended March 31, 2023 and 2022. - Interim Consolidated Statements of Changes in Equity (unaudited) for three-month periods ended March 31, 2023 and 2022. - Interim Consolidated Statements of Cash Flows (unaudited) for the three-month periods ended March 31, 2023 and 2022.
+Period covered: The accompanying consolidated financial statements of Corporación Nacional del Cobre de Chile include the following statements: - Consolidated Statement of Financial Position as of December 31, 2023 and 2022. - Consolidated Statement of Income for the years ended December 31, 2023 and 2022. - Consolidated Statements of Comprehensive Income for the years ended December 31, 2023 and 2022. - Consolidated Statements of Changes in Equity for the years ended December 31, 2023 and 2022. - Consolidated Statements of Cash Flows for the years ended December 31, 2023 and 2022. - b.
+Basis of preparation These consolidated financial statements of the Corporation as of December 31, 2023 have been prepared in accordance with the instructions of the Commission for the Financial Market which fully comply with International Financial Reporting Standards (IFRS) issued by the IASB.

-b.
-Basis of preparation - These interim consolidated financial statements (unaudited) of the Corporation as of March 31, 2023 have been prepared in accordance with the instructions of the Commission for the Financial Market which fully comply with International Financial Reporting Standards (IFRS) issued by the IASB.
+The consolidated statements of financial position as of December 31, 2022, and the statements of income and the statements of equity and cash flows for the year ended

-The consolidated statements of financial position as of December 31, 2022 (audited) and the statements of income, equity and cash flows for the three-month period ended March 31, 2022 (unaudited), which are included for comparative purposes, have been prepared in accordance with IFRS as issued by the IASB, on a basis consistent with the basis used for the same period ended March 31, 2022, except for the adoption of new IFRS standards and interpretations adopted by the Corporation as of March 31, 2023, which are disclosed in number 3 "New standards and interpretations adopted by the Corporation" in section II of this report.
+December 31, 2022, which are included for comparative purposes, have been prepared in accordance with IFRS as issued by the IASB, on a basis consistent with the basis used for the same period ended December 31, 2023, except for the adoption of new IFRS standards and interpretations adopted by the Corporation as of December 31, 2023, which are disclosed in number 3 "New standards and interpretations adopted by the Corporation" in section II of this report.

-These interim consolidated financial statements (unaudited) have been prepared from accounting records held by the Company.
+These consolidated financial statements have been prepared from accounting records held by the Company.